Surrealist techniques

 Surrealism in art, poetry, and literature uses numerous techniques and games to provide inspiration.
 Many of these are said to free imagination by producing a creative process free of conscious control.
 The importance of the unconscious as a source of inspiration is central to the nature of surrealism.

 The Surrealist movement has been a fractious one since its inception.
 The value and role of the various techniques has been one of many subjects of disagreement.
 Some Surrealists consider automatism and games to be sources of inspiration only, while others consider them starting points for finished works.
 Others consider the items created through automatism to be finished works themselves, needing no further refinement.

 Aerography

 Aerography is a technique in which a 3-dimensional object is used as a stencil with spraypainting.
+Both conceptually and technically the airbrush painting method presented a new point of departure from a traditional way of painting.
+Man Ray recalled, "(…) It was thrilling to paint a picture, hardly touching the surface - a purely cerebral act, as it were."

 Automatism

-Automatism was used in different ways for each art :
+Automatism was used in different ways for each art: